 Directly across from the fast-growing, lively atmosphere of CityLine development in Richardson, Texas, Spring Creek Nature Area consists of 180 acres of virgin old-growth hardwood forest, looping trails and scenic creek views.
 With an interest in preserving a rare natural open space within the heart of a dynamic development corridor, the City of Richardson sent out a Request for Qualifications to design two visually enticing entrances to mark the separate pedestrian entrances.

 Together with DCBA Landscape Architects, Brad Goldberg, Artist of Brad J. Goldberg, Inc., submitted his credentials and was selected to work with the City on the entry portals.
-Goldberg envisioned a visually engaging design, viewable from surrounding roadways and development, that would complement the beauty of the surrounding nature.
+Goldberg envisioned a visually engaging natural stone design, viewable from surrounding roadways and development, that would complement the beauty of the surrounding nature.
 Each entry point would consist of about 20,000 square feet of working area, placing importance on preserving the majority of the existing trees and landscaping.

 The project was no small feat.
 Massive quarry blocks with drill marks intact were shipped in to create two large portal entrances with leaf-inspired openings and seating areas, ensuring that the entrances would be in scale with the environment and eye-catching.
 Goldberg knew that Coldspring could handle a project of this size and breadth.
 “Coldspring is not afraid of big work,” said Goldberg.
 “They are very can-do, and produce the most excellent work.”
 He also recognized Coldspring’s perseverance in moving the process forward despite having to quarry during one of the coldest winters in recent times, and the difficulties tied to that.